 What are Wrist Wraps?

 Wrist wraps are specially designed supportive accessories that provide additional reinforcement to the wrists.
 They consist of a long strip of elastic material, usually with a thumb loop and Velcro closure, which can be wrapped tightly around the wrists.
+Other wrist wraps, like the TUFF powerlifting wrist wraps, use no thumb loops, making it extremely easy to put your equipment on.

 The primary purpose of wrist wraps is to offer support and stability to the wrists, particularly when performing exercises that involve heavy loads or repetitive movements.
 By securely immobilizing the wrists, wrist wraps help maintain proper form and alignment, reducing the risk of injury.
 They can also aid in improving performance by allowing weightlifters to exert more force and power through their lifts.